-Tanks and reservoirs contain your nutrient solution so the size you get will determine how long you can leave your plants unattended.
-For more info on Tanks and reservoirs and how to use them in your environment, read our buyer’s guide below.
+Hydroponic tanks and reservoirs are designed to contain your nutrient solution, so the size you get will determine how long you can leave your plants unattended.
+For more info on Tanks and reservoirs and how to use them in your environment, read our buyer's guide below.

 Flexi Tanks and Reservoirs